International Undergraduate Applicants

 - Download and complete a printable version of the undergraduate application.

 All Applicants: Official high school transcripts/records and certification of graduation.
-These should include all grades earned in the most recent three (3) academic years and be mailed directly by your school or Ministry of Education to:
+These should include all grades earned in the most recent three (3) academic years.

 North Central College